fpgaemu/fpgaemu/docs/Infrastructure.rst

 The infrastructure will begin modifying Xilinx's PCIe example design, as this will allow us to perform reads and writes to both DDR memory and a replaceable Device Under Test (DUT), as well as other on-board peripherals.
 This can be accomplished through the use of an AXI SmartConnect, or what is known as a a "NoC" in industry.
-You can read more about the SmartConnect IP and the AXI protocol :ref:`here <AXI Protocol Overview>`.
+You can read more about the SmartConnect IP and the AXI protocol :ref:`here <AXI Interconnect SmartConnect>`.
 We will give the DDR memory and the Device Under Test different offset addresses in the AXI memory space, and then we can decide which device the PCIe will read or write to by specifying the address of the transaction.